TheMarex/prosem-presentation/TITLE.md

 Probability amplification:

-* Repeat multiple times to increase propability that we did visit all nodes
+* Repeat multiple times to increase probability that we did visit all nodes
 * Probability that we did not visit all nodes after $m$ tries: $2^{-m}$
 * Length of random walk $8en \cdot m$
 * Probability increases **exponential** for **polynomial** increase in length